10 Effective Steps to Prevent Hong Kong Apartment Break-Ins

 4. Consider Smart Security Technology

 Innovative technology has been integrated into most fields, including home security.
-Home security smart technology can include fingerprint locks, motion detection lights, break-in alarms and, as mentioned, cameras.
+Innovative home security technology can include fingerprint locks, motion detection lights, break-in alarms, and, as mentioned, cameras.

-The features can be extremely useful in preventing break-ins in Hong Kong apartments and also observe delivery activities.
-You never know when a delivery can switch into a burglary due to a lack of security.
+The features can be extremely useful in preventing break-ins in Hong Kong apartments and observing delivery activities.
+A lack of security can turn a delivery into a burglary.

 5. Get To Know Your Neighbours

 Talking to neighbours may not be as common in a busy city like Hong Kong, but it can be helpful.
 Getting to know neighbours can help you understand whether you can trust them.
-When neighbours can be trusted after a few months, you can exchange spare keys or tell them to keep an eye out for your home while you are away.
+When you trust neighbours after a few months, you can exchange spare keys or tell them to watch your home while you are away.

 This step should be taken with precaution as not everyone is friendly, and some neighbours will not appreciate it.